 B521 Pierpont (go to the little room that's inside the ENGR 101 office hours room)

-I am available at these times and by appointment.
-So, if these times don't work for you, please email me!
+I am available at these times, but if these times don't work for you, please email me!

 5114 Engineering Research Building (ERB)

-I am available at these times and via Zoom by appointment.
-So, if these times don't work for you, please email me!
+I am available at these times, but if these times don't work for you, please email me!

 5109 Engineering Research Building (ERB)